-- 3. Maintain all potentially hazardous food temperatures at or below 45°F or at or above 140°F at all times during hot holding, cold holding, and storage; and - 4.
-Ensure that all parts of poultry, poultry stuffing, stuffed meats and stuffing containing meat are heated to a temperature of 165°F or above with no interruption of the cooking process; and - 5.
-Ensure that accurate thermometers are available at all times to evaluate potentially hazardous food temperatures during cooking, cooling, reheating, and holding.
+- Pay a penalty of \$3,200 for these violations, due by March 15, 2022.
+(Do Not submit penalty payment until notified by the Tompkins County Health Department.); and - Ensure that food workers use proper utensils to eliminate bare hand contact with cooked or prepared foods at all times; and - 3.
+Maintain all potentially hazardous food temperatures at or below 45°F or at or above 140°F at all times during hot holding, cold holding, and storage; and - 4.
+Ensure that all parts of poultry, poultry stuffing, stuffed meats and stuffing containing meat are heated to a temperature of 165°F or above with no interruption of the cooking process; and - Ensure that accurate thermometers are available at all times to evaluate potentially hazardous food temperatures during cooking, cooling, reheating, and holding.
 The proper calibration of thermometers must occur daily before the thermometer is put into service; and - 6.
 Maintain at least one employee on-site during hours of operation, who has successfully completed the food safety training.
 In the event that a trained employee separates from employment, another employee must successfully complete an approved food safety course within 90 days.
 Training certificates must be retained and made available during an inspection; and - 7.
 Verify that food workers wash hands thoroughly prior to returning to work after taking a break; and - 8.
-Implement and train employees on the food safety plan provided to the Health Department following the 2019 Board of Health orders; and - 9.
-Comply with all the requirements of Subpart 14-1 of the New York State Code for Food Service Establishments.
+Implement and train employees on the food safety plan provided to the Health Department following the 2019 Board of Health orders; and - Comply with all the requirements of Subpart 14-1 of the New York State Code for Food Service Establishments.